Before accepting the job offer, ask yourself these eight questions to ensure it's the right fit.

 It's tempting to quickly blurt out “YES!” and accept the offer on the spot, especially when you're eager for a new opportunity.
 But it's important to carefully consider what's on the table before signing your new contract.

-Ask yourself these eight questions before accepting the job.
+Job seekers should ask these eight questions before accepting the job.

 1. Am I excited about the job?